-Dr. Sheu, MD, FAAD is a board-certified medical dermatologist.
+***For established patients: if you have an issue requiring urgent attention (e.g., suspected skin cancer), please send our office a MyChart message if you are not seeing an open appointment within an appropriate timeframe so we can work you in sooner.*** Dr. Sheu, MD, FAAD is a board-certified medical dermatologist.
 She enjoys treating patients of all ages and particularly enjoys getting to know the families and friends of her patients.
 She does not practice cosmetic dermatology (which focuses on skin beauty rather than skin health).
+New patient appointments are scheduled for up to 15 minutes.
+Please arrive on time for your appointment so we have sufficient time to address your concerns.

 Locations